LoicBagnoud/principles_of_data_analytics/README.md

 ### Task Description
 >
-The following are a list of 10 tasks that go into an analysis of the Iris Data Set and the various ways we can do it.
+The following are a list of 10 tasks that go into the analysis of the Iris Data Set and the various ways we can look into it and extract information.
 >
 Everything is stored in a Jupyter Notebook, using Python code, with several comments describing and highlighting the code we use along the way.
 The Python interpreter is a programming language that is freely accessible and it being the most common language in Data Analysis, it makes sense that we should use it here.
 >
 The purpose of this project is to investigate the Fisher Iris data set described above using Python code.
-Python is a high level interpreted general purpose programming language.
-The Python interpreter and its extensive standard library are freely available to all.
+Python is a high level interpreted general purpose programming language with the The Python interpreter and its extensive standard library are freely available to all.
 >
 To run the code, you will need a proper integrated development environment (IDE).
 It is recommended to use Visual Studio as the IDE of choice but any other IDE is capable of running this code.
 Visual Studio Code can be downloaded [here](https://code.visualstudio.com/)
 >